aubreyrjones/mutagen/README.md

 ### CC Share Alike?
 I thought you said commercial was cool!

 Okay, stay with me for a minute.
-I've been hacking away at this engine for, like, a lot of hours now.
+I've been hacking away at this engine for, like, a lot of weeks now.
 I've got all the general rules to tell an exciting adventure story cut down to 4 pages that work unchanged for (most) any world.
 Even if you knew you'd license an engine, did you expect to get it down to 4 pre-written pages?